EarthObservationSimulator/orbitpy/orbitpy/docs/miscellaneous.rst

 to show access only at approximately the middle of the access interval.
 For example if the access data has been registered at t = 104s, 106s, 108s, 110s
 (with the propagation time-step as 2 seconds), the times between and including 104s and 110s is treated as a access interval and the corrected access data shall show access only at t=108s.

+The correction of the access files is handled by the :class:`orbitpy.orbitpropcov` module which requires as inputs list of access files (to be corrected) and the time-step at which there are produced.
+The original access files are renamed to :code:`...._old` and the corrected access files are produced with the same name as the original access files at the same location.